Lynn Chadwick: Art career

-In Spring 1950, British architects, artists and designers were making plans for the celebrations surrounding the 1951 Festival of Britain.
+In spring 1950, British architects, artists and designers were making plans for the celebrations surrounding the 1951 Festival of Britain.
 Jane Drew commissioned Chadwick to make a large-scale hanging mobile for the tower of her Riverside Restaurant on London's South Bank site, Tower Mobile.
 Architect Misha Black then commissioned Chadwick to make a large fixed sculpture for the garden of the Regatta Restaurant, Stabile (Cypress), made from copper sheets and brass rods.
 This work was significant in that it demonstrated Chadwick's transition from designer to sculptor.

 In April 1951 Chadwick received a commission from the Arts Council of Great Britain for a large sculpture, The Fisheater, also for the Festival of Britain.
 This was exhibited at the Tate Gallery from autumn 1951 through most of 1952.

-Working on this larger scale, Chadwick quickly became aware that the techniques required for welding iron, steel, brass and copper would need learning, so in the summer of 1950 he enrolled in a welding course at the British Oxygen Company's Welding School at Cricklewood, north London.
+Working on this larger scale, Chadwick quickly became aware that he would need to learn the techniques required for welding iron, steel, brass and copper, so in the summer of 1950 he enrolled in a welding course at the British Oxygen Company's Welding School at Cricklewood, north London.
 Chadwick felt that this would solve the problem of creating large pieces suitable for public arenas.

 In March 1951 he was invited to exhibit with the American Abstract Artists Group in New York.

-In January 1952, Chadwick was asked to present to the selection committee of the XXVI Venice Biennale, resulting in his being one of eight young British sculptors who were invited to exhibit at the Biennale, including Robert Adams, Kenneth Armitage, Reg Butler, Geoffrey Clarke, Bernard Meadows, Eduardo Paolozzi and William Turnbull.
+In January 1952 Chadwick was asked to present to the selection committee of the XXVI Venice Biennale, resulting in his being one of eight young British sculptors who were invited to exhibit at the Biennale, including Robert Adams, Kenneth Armitage, Reg Butler, Geoffrey Clarke, Bernard Meadows, Eduardo Paolozzi and William Turnbull.
 The critical response was extremely positive.
 The poet and art critic Sir Herbert Read wrote the introduction to the catalogue for this show, called New Aspects of British Sculpture.
 He described Chadwick's work, in what was to become a long-held interpretation, situating it alongside quotes from T. S. Eliot's The Waste Land against the backdrop of the Cold War: